citp/privacy-policy-historical/g/gr/gro/groupon.com.md

 If you want to close your account or have other questions or requests, please contact us.
 While we are ready to assist you in managing your subscriptions, closing your account, and removing your active profile, we cannot always delete records of past interactions and transactions.
 For example, we are required to retain records relating to previous purchases on the Sites for financial reporting and compliance reasons.

 We will retain your information for as long as your account is active or as needed to provide you services and to maintain a record of your transactions for financial reporting purposes.
-If you wish to cancel your account or request that we no longer use your information to provide you services contact us at support@groupon.com.
+If you wish to cancel your account or request that we no longer use your information to provide you services [contact us here](http://www.groupon.com/support).
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 ### 9\.
 Security of Personal Information